 Another impressive example is the 13.4-mile Kokosing Gap Trail which was built, resurfaced and is maintained by private funding and the tremendous work of its volunteers.

-For comparison sake, what do drivers do for their precious roads?
+For comparison sake, what do drivers do for their roads?
 Maybe pickup some litter?

 Anyone who is genuinely concerned about the waste of taxpayer money in this country should start by doing their civic duty to chop down the size of government.
-Vote out any and all representatives that perpetuate the status quo.
+Vote out any and all federal representatives who perpetuate the wasteful status quo.
 It's leading this country down the path of financial ruin and it's our job to throw them out.
 Now THAT would be a real money-saving move!

 0 comments add comment